Center for Jewish History: Collections

-The partners' collections include more than 100 million documents, 500,000 books, thousands of art objects, textiles, ritual objects, music, films, and photographs. most of which had been poorly housed in the member institutions and were at risk of damage or destruction.
+The partners' collections include more than 100 million documents, 500,000 books, thousands of art objects, textiles, ritual objects, music, films, and photographs.
+Most of the materials held at the Center had previously been housed in the member institutions and were at risk of damage or destruction.
 The center is heavily involved with the preservation of records that define moments in Jewish immigration to New York City.
-A $670,000 grant awarded in 2007 helped with the cataloging of these materials.
+A $670,000 grant awarded in 2007 helped to improve and crate a centralized catalog the all partner institutions' holdings.

+The collections range from the early modern era in Europe and pre-colonial times in the Americas to present-day materials from across the globe.
+The center provides access to a comprehensive collection of historic archival materials, including those of: Franz Kafka, Theodor Herzl, Moses Mendelssohn, Sigmund Freud and Albert Einstein.

+In addition to historical documents like the 1478 record of the trial of Simon of Trent, the center also includes holdings of artwork by Max Lieberman as well as Jewish ephemera like philosopher Moses Mendelssohn's eyeglasses.